About the Order of Ontario

 • a long-term or former resident of Ontario (the nominee does not need to be a Canadian citizen)

-• someone whose career, in any field, has had a major impact or influence on the province, Canada or abroad
+• someone whose career, in any field, has had a major impact or influence on the province, Canada and around the world

 You cannot nominate: